Cisco: Awards and accolades

 Cisco products, including IP phones and Telepresence, have been seen in movies and TV series.
 The company was featured in the documentary film Something Ventured which premiered in 2011.

 Cisco was a 2002–03 recipient of the Ron Brown Award, a U.S. presidential honor to recognize companies "for the exemplary quality of their relationships with employees and communities".
 Cisco ranked number one in Great Place to Work's World's Best Workplaces 2019.
 In 2020, Fortune magazine ranked Cisco Systems at number four on their Fortune List of the Top 100 Companies to Work For in 2020 based on an employee survey of satisfaction.

 According to a report by technology consulting firm LexInnova, Cisco was one of the leading recipients of network security-related patents with the largest portfolio within other companies (6,442 security-related patents) in 2015.

+In 2024, Cisco was awarded Best Office Phone for its CP-8861 model by PhonePrices.co.uk.

+Sponsorship

+In February 2021, Webex signed a multi-year partnership with McLaren Racing as the Official Collaboration Partner of the team.
+In the following year, the partnership was extended to Cisco as the Official Technology Partner of the team.
+In October 2023, Cisco was announced as the Official Primary Partner of the McLaren F1 Academy programme.
+Cisco's branding will be carried on Bianca Bustamante's car, race suit and team kit in the 2024 F1 Academy season.

 Controversies

 Shareholder relations

 A class action lawsuit filed on April 20, 2001, accused Cisco of making misleading statements that "were relied on by purchasers of Cisco stock" and of insider trading.
 While Cisco denied all allegations in the suit, on August 18, 2006, Cisco's liability insurers, its directors and officers paid the plaintiffs US$91.75 million to settle the suit.